-GUST 1270/0170 College and Career Planning

-Prerequisite: Must be placed into GUST 0341 (or higher) in reading.
+GUST 1270 College and Career Planning Prerequisite: Must be placed into GUST 0341 (or higher) in reading.
 Students below this reading level will be deferred from the Student Success course requirement until their reading level has improved.

 This course is designed to prepare students for the demands of college and for success in the world of work.
 The course emphasizes setting priorities, time management, effective listening, note-taking, concentration techniques, retention of information, book analysis and comprehension techniques and test-taking skills.
 This course also incorporates modules that are designed to facilitate the use of library databases in conducting research, planning and setting educational objectives, lifelong career assessment and decision-making, financial aid, tutoring and student support services, enabling the student to maximize the use of college resources.
-GUST 1270 and 0170 must be taken together as co-requisites.